GOP Senators ask Biden ATF nominee if he ever lost possession of his service weapon; he denies it

 The ATF told Fox News that after completing a record check, "There is no record of any of Mr. Chipman’s weapons being lost or stolen."

-The 25-year ATF veteran was also pressed by GOP senators on his previous support for a federal ban on automatic weapons, specifically the AR-15.
+The 25-year ATF veteran was also pressed by GOP senators on his previous support for a federal ban on automatic weapons and the semiautomatic AR-15.

 WHO IS BIDEN'S ATF NOMINEE, DAVID CHIPMAN?

-Late last month Chipman, a senior policy advisor for the gun-control advocacy group Giffords -- named after former Rep. Gabby Giffords, who survived a 2011 shooting -- said he backed a ban targeting AR-15s.
+Late last month Chipman, a senior policy adviser for the gun-control advocacy group Giffords -- named after former Rep. Gabby Giffords, who survived a 2011 shooting -- said he backed a ban targeting AR-15s.

 "With respect to the AR-15, I support a ban as has been presented in a Senate bill and supported by the president," he told Cruz.